 SMFI grants business loans and other loans to its related parties that bear interest rate of 8.0% in 2018.
-Total interest earned from these loans amounted to P0.9 million in 2018 is presented as part of Interest under the Revenues account in the consolidated statements of income.
+Total interest earned from these loans is presented as part of Interest under the Revenues account in the consolidated statements of income.
 The outstanding receivables from these business loans are shown as part of Loans receivables under the Trade and Other Receivables account in the consolidated statements of financial position (see Note 6).